Skip to content

 Wrong Type Imports Are Breaking Your Full-Stack React App

-You're running browser tests in your Next.js app with Vitest, and suddenly you're hit with a cascade of Vite pre-transform errors.
-The error message points to a seemingly innocent import statement, but your tests are failing.
+The error message pointed to a seemingly innocent import statement, but the tests kept failing.
 If you're using next-auth with TypeScript, there's a good chance you've encountered this exact problem.

 [vite] (client) Pre-transform error: No known conditions for "./adapters" specifier in "next-auth" package